Di- and Tetra-Alkyl Ether Lipids of the Archaea

 2. Archaeal Lipids in Membranes

 Diether phospholipids resemble the more conventional diacyl phospholipids from eukaryotes in many aspects of their physical properties, and they have an ability to form bilayer membrane structures.
 In contrast to non-archaeal membranes, the diether monopolar and tetraether bipolar lipids have a tendency to de-mix and cluster in separate domains that may not require the presence of stabilising proteins.
-Tetraether polar lipids can span the membranes of the organisms to stiffen the membrane at high growth temperatures and form in effect a membrane monolayer, since physical chemical methods, such as freeze fracturing, are not able to separate two leaves.
+Tetraether polar lipids can span the membranes of the organisms to stiffen them at high growth temperatures and form in effect a membrane monolayer, since physical chemical methods, such as freeze fracturing, are not able to separate two leaves.
 In aqueous solution, the bipolar ether lipids form remarkably stable liposomes of different sizes (uni- and multi-lamellar) and membrane packing densities.
-Vesicles prepared from archaeal lipids (‘archaeosomes’) are being developed for commercial use in intravenous drug delivery systems or as adjuvants for drugs and vaccines, where their high thermal and chemical stability, resistance to enzymatic degradation and immunomodulatory properties are desirable assets.
+Vesicles prepared from archaeal lipids (‘archaeosomes’) are being developed for commercial use in intravenous drug delivery systems or as adjuvants for drugs and vaccines, where their high thermal and chemical stability, resistance to enzymatic degradation and immunomodulatory properties are assets.

 The complex archaeal lipids are distributed asymmetrically in membranes, and a study of the distribution of lipids between the inner and outer leaflets of the membrane of Methanobacterium thermoautotrophicum has demonstrated that a high proportion of the gentiobiose units of both the di- and tetraether lipids are exposed on the outer aspect of the cells, where inter-glycosyl hydrogen bonding may assist in stabilizing the membrane structure.
 Similarly, much of the gentiobiose unit of gentiobiosyl caldarchaetidylethanolamine is on the outer surface with the phosphoethanolamine unit inside, although most of the archaetidylethanolamine (diether) is in the outer leaflet of the membrane bilayer.
 The phosphoserine and phosphoinositol residues of both diether and tetraether polar lipids are mainly oriented towards the cytoplasmic surface of the membrane as is expected in Eukaryotes.

-Scottish thistleAt the growth temperature of any organism, membranes are in a liquid-crystalline state in which a high degree of lipid movement is possible to enable membrane proteins to function properly and to maintain the barrier function, and most bacteria achieve this by changing the chain-length and degree of unsaturation and/or branching of the fatty acid chains in response to environmental pressures.
+Scottish thistleAt the growth temperature of any organism, membranes are in a liquid-crystalline state in which a high degree of lipid movement is possible to enable membrane proteins to work properly and to maintain the barrier function, and most bacteria achieve this by changing the chain-length and degree of unsaturation and/or branching of the fatty acid chains in response to environmental pressures.
 In Archaea, the plasma membrane is in a liquid-crystalline state between a monolayer of dibiphytanyldiglycerol tetraether lipids and a bilayer of diphytanylglycerol diether lipids, and the phytanyl chains of archaeal membranes maintain this phase over a wide range of growth temperatures.
-In response to extreme temperature variations, the lipid compositions do change with an increase in the proportion of tetraether to diether lipids (GDGT/archaeol ratio) of membranes to improve their thermal stability, and for example in Thermococcus barophilus, under its optimal growth conditions of 40 MPa and 85°C, caldarchaeol is the major ether form, but at higher pressures and lower temperatures, archaeol predominates.
+In response to extreme temperature variations, the lipid compositions do change with an increase in the proportion of tetraether to diether lipids (GDGT/archaeol ratio) in membranes to improve their thermal stability, and for example in Thermococcus barophilus, under its optimal growth conditions of 40 MPa and 85°C, caldarchaeol is the major ether form, but at higher pressures and lower temperatures, archaeol predominates.

 In general, ether lipids are much more stable to chemical attack via oxidation or acid/base treatment than acyl lipids, and there is increasing evidence that they have a major role in archaeal membranes in enabling the organisms to tolerate extremes of temperature, salt concentrations and pH.
-Halophiles can thrive at salinities greater than 20-25% and pressures of >50 MPa, and while the optimal growth temperature for many thermophiles is 80°C, and some have survived a temperature as high as 120°C. Membranes containing tetraether lipids are also able to withstand high concentrations of metal ions, and some acidophiles can withstand a pH of zero and pH gradients that approach 5 pH units.
+Halophiles can thrive at salinities greater than 20-25% and pressures of >50 MPa, and while the optimal growth temperature for many thermophiles is 80°C, some have survived a temperature as high as 120°C. Membranes containing tetraether lipids are also able to withstand high concentrations of metal ions, and some acidophiles can tolerate a pH of zero and pH gradients that approach 5 pH units.
 It has been demonstrated that the tetraether membrane monolayers have a limited permeability for protons even at the higher growth temperatures that have been observed, and it appears that Archaea adjust the composition of their membrane lipids to maintain their proton permeability within a narrow range.
 The addition of cyclic structures such as five-membered rings to the trans-membrane portion of the lipids appears to be an adaptation to high temperatures, conferring enhanced membrane packing and reduced fluidity properties, and strengthening the hydrogen bonding, while the presence of a covalent bond between the alkyl chains in H-shaped tetraethers may reinforce the strength of the membrane.

 It has been proposed that magnesium ions can bridge the negative charges of adjacent anionic phospholipids to act in part as a surrogate for cardiolipin, a molecule that is known to control the curvature of membranes.
 However, there is a tight association between cardiolipin and cytochrome c oxidase in mitochondria and bacteria, and the same is true for the cardiolipin analogue in Archaea, suggesting that this is a truly universal lipid-protein interaction.
-Remarkably high concentrations of menaquinones are present in membranes of some extremophiles such as the haloarchaea, where it has been suggested that in addition to their functions as electron and proton transporters, they act as ion permeability barriers and as powerful shields against oxidative stress.
+Remarkably high concentrations of menaquinones are present in membranes of some extremophiles such as the Haloarchaea, where it has been suggested that in addition to their functions as electron and proton transporters, they act as ion permeability barriers and as powerful shields against oxidative stress.

 3. Biosynthesis

-Stereochemistry of glycerol 1/3-phosphateThe distinctive chirality of the glycerol molecule in Archaeal lipids is a consequence of the specificity of the enzyme that reduces dihydroxy acetone phosphate, i.e., the product is sn-glycerol 1-phosphate rather than sn‑glycerol 3-phosphate, as in bacteria and all eukaryotes.
+The distinctive chirality of the glycerol molecule in Archaeal lipids is a consequence of the specificity of the enzyme that reduces dihydroxy acetone phosphate, i.e., the product is sn-glycerol 1-phosphate rather than sn‑glycerol 3-phosphate, as in bacteria and all eukaryotes.

 In eukaryotes and most bacterial species, there are a number of routes to the generation of sn-glycerol 3-phosphate, such as via glycolysis as well as via D‑glyceraldehyde 3-phosphate as illustrated (see our web page on ether lipids).
 Dihydroxyacetone phosphate (DHAP) is a critical intermediate, which in Archaea is converted to sn-glycerol 1-phosphate by an NADH-dependent reduction by G1P-dehydrogenase, which is completely different from the well-known G3P-dehydrogenase.
 Both use adenine nucleotides (NADH or NADPH), but G1P-dehydrogenase uses Zn2+ at its active site and transfers the pro-R hydrogen of NADH while G3P-dehydrogenase transfers the pro-S hydrogen.
 On the other hand, the G1P-dehydrogenase has now been detected in a few bacterial species (e.g., Bacillus subtilis) together with its product sn-glycerol 1‑phosphate, and vice versa, G3P-dehydrogenase but not its product has been detected in Archaea; horizontal gene transfer may be involved.

-Synthesis of sn-glycerol-1-phosphate
+Biosynthesis of sn-glycerol-1-phosphate

-The isoprenoid chains in archaea are synthesised by a mechanism that appears to be similar if not identical to the classical mevalonic acid pathway (see our web page on cholesterol biosynthesis) at least in the first steps with production of the universal five-carbon subunits isopentenyl pyrophosphate and dimethylallyl pyrophosphate.
-Although the key enzyme HMG-CoA reductase from S. solfataricus showed more than 40% homology to eukaryal analogues, some of the later steps in isoprenoid biosynthesis are different from those in the classical mevalonic acid pathway, suggesting a divergence in archaeal metabolism from both bacteria and eukaryotes at a very early stage in their evolution from a common ancestor.
+The isoprenoid chains in Archaea are synthesised by a mechanism that appears to be similar if not identical to the classical mevalonic acid pathway (see our web page on cholesterol biosynthesis) at least in the first steps with production of the universal five-carbon subunits isopentenyl pyrophosphate and dimethylallyl pyrophosphate.
+Although the key enzyme HMG-CoA reductase from S. solfataricus showed more than 40% homology to eukaryal analogues, some of the later steps in isoprenoid biosynthesis are different from those in the classical mevalonic acid pathway, suggesting a divergence in archaeal metabolism from both bacteria and eukaryotes at a very early stage in their evolution from a putative common ancestor.
 There are also appreciable differences among the archaeal phyla (with some enzymes obtained by horizontal transfer from bacteria).
 The isoprenoid building blocks undergo sequential condensation reactions leading first to the formation of geranyl diphosphate (C10), then farnesyl (C15), geranylgeranyl (C20), farnesylgeranyl (C25) diphosphates and so forth, reactions catalysed by enzymes of a family of synthases common to all three domains of life.

 Ether bonds are formed by coupling the terpenoid chains as geranylgeranyl units, first to position 3 of sn-glycerol 1-phosphate and then to position 2 to form sn‑2,3‑digeranylgeranylglycerol 1-phosphate by cytoplasmic prenyl transferases (geranylgeranylglyceryl diphosphate synthases) with all subsequent steps occurring through enzymes located on cell membranes.